EmmanuelORivera/ecommerce/README.md

 # ProShop eCommerce Platform

-> eCommerce platform built with the MERN stack & Redux (TypeScript & ReduxToolkit).
+> eCommerce platform built with the MERN stack & Redux.
+> Using only CSS
+> TypeScript & ReduxToolkit version

 ### Env Variables